IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/watson-studio-3.png)

-### 3. Create DB2 warehouse on cloud and add the connection to Watson Studio
+### 3. Create Db2 Warehouse on Cloud database and add the connection to Watson Studio

-From the IBM Cloud catalog search for `DB2 Warehouse on Cloud` and create one using the appropriate plan.
+From the IBM Cloud catalog search for `Db2 Warehouse on Cloud` and create one using the appropriate plan.
 ![](doc/source/images/db2-1.png)

 Once the service is created, create new credentials by selecting `Service Credentials` option in the left navigation panel.
 Make sure to save the credentials for upcoming steps.